From irrational behaviour to economic-market failure

 The importance of having your wealth managed professionally

 Over the past week, I have been speaking to several wealth managers in our network to get a feeling for how they, and their clients, have fared over the past two months.
 Fortunately, many went into this crisis with increased levels of cash, having already reduced equity exposure, and were able to take advantage of the market drawdown.
 Others have been arbitraging pricing anomalies of unit and investment trust managed by the same manager, a tried and tested strategy that often rewards those who understand the benefits of the investment trust and wealth planning.
 These examples demonstrate the reason for having your wealth managed professionally.

 The Wealth Consultant is here to put you in touch with the right wealth manager to meet your needs, and to empower you to take ownership of your financial wellbeing.
 Our wealth manager introduction service is free of charge.
 Many people, however, do not know where to start.
 If this sounds like you, please read our guide “Getting to grips with wealth management”.

 For those who may be ready to speak to a wealth manager, or have fared less well over recent months and may be looking for a change in wealth manager, you can Get Started by completing 10 short and simple questions.
 The Wealth Consultant will follow up a with a phone call, within 24hrs, to clarify your details, and to discuss your matched wealth managers with you, before arranging introductory calls for you with each wealth manager.

-The world of investment management can be complex, but there are certain investing principles that can aid any aspirational investor.
-Whether you have £1,000 or £1 million to invest, Nutmeg have put together a useful guide that will stand you in good stead “The six principles of investing everyone should know”.
+The world of business investment management can be complex, but there are certain investing principles that can aid any aspirational investor.
+Whether you have £1,000 or £1 million to invest, Nutmeg has put together a useful guide that will stand you in good stead “The six principles of investing everyone should know”.
 Read here

 Keep well, Keep Calm and Carry On.